MaxLastBreath/OptimizerWeb/releases/3.0/patch.md

 - Enhanced Linux GPU and CPU detection
 - Selected Emulator now acts as it's own separate class internally, making it more consistent.
 - The config file now stores each game info separately within their TitleID
+- Backups now have a date and there's a backup folder for each game separately
+- Added the ability to read .nxop zip files, those are custom zip files for the TOTK Optimizer.
 - Utilizes TexturePool for image generation
+- Improved backup logic
 - Compatibility with Nuitka compiler
 - Artifactv4 added to GitHub Actions
 - UTF-8 error fixes